 A signup bonus is almost always a nice perk, but when said bonus can quickly be turned into a free flight, that’s something that really gets our attention.

 Depending on travel location and dates, Delta offers domestic, round-trip plane tickets for as low as 20,000 SkyMiles, meaning, if you plan it right, you can snag yourself a free ticket just for becoming a Gold Delta SkyMiles® Credit Card from American Express cardholder.
 The catch?
-New cardholders must spend at least $1,000 in eligible purchases within the first three months of opening the card.
-Although, after comparing the numbers to other airline credit cards, we’d still consider this a perk since some cards require you to spend upwards of $3,000.
-Plus, new members also receive a $50 statement credit after making a Delta purchase with the card in the first three months, helping to put a little more money back into your pocket.
+New cardholders must spend at least $3,000 in eligible purchases within the first four months of opening the card.
+Plus, new members also receive a $50 statement credit after making a Delta purchase with the card in the first four months (offer expires July 5, 2017), helping to put a little more money back into your pocket.

 Other ways the Gold Delta SkyMiles® Credit Card from American Express helps cardholders save is by providing its members with one free checked bag on round-trip flights, saving you up to $50 a flight, and by offering discounted Delta Sky Club® access; two small perks that could add up big for those who travel often.

 Additionally, Gold Delta SkyMiles® Credit Card from American Express cardholders receive priority boarding, which helps to save its members time, and we all know time is money.
 Plus, who likes to fight for overhead bin space?